A solution to Banach conjecture: Abstract

 \section{Abstract}

-In this paper, we begin by constructing two families of origin-symmetric star bodies derived from the John ellipsoid of the sections.
-We then use this framework to present a complete proof of Banach’s isometric subspace problem in finite-dimensional spaces via the John ellipsoid.
+In this paper, we begin by constructing global linear maps on \((n-2)\)-dimensional subspaces, derived from the local continuity of linear transformations among central sections of a convex body.
+Using these linear maps, we subsequently establish a full proof of Banach’s isometric subspace problem in finite-dimensional spaces, extending Gromov’s earlier results.